Monday, January 27, 2020

 Review

 I remember getting introduced to Pokémon as a kid, and it seems so long ago that I started playing a few of its games.
 Then I started watching the anime show on Channel 10 on Cheez TV and Cartoon Network.
 I was excited to hear that a live-action film of the Pokémon franchise was in the works.
 Unfortunately, I wasn't expecting that there would be a movie based on a specific spin-off video game of the franchise called DETECTIVE PIKACHU.
-I was sceptical about the film that focuses on the titular Pokémon character who talks like a human because it seemed weird.
+I was sceptical of the film about the titular Pokémon character who talks like a human because it seemed weird.
 In other words, I had low expectations.
 Particularly when Ryan Reynolds, who many would know as the actor who played Deadpool, gets cast as the voice of Pikachu.
 My opinion shifted for the better when I read the film's reviews that showered it with praise.

 Unlike the other Pokémon features that received mixed reviews, critics were less caustic towards this one.
 Most video game movie adaptations didn't have a good track record, with some turning out to be disappointments in the critical and box-office reception.
 Thankfully, DETECTIVE PIKACHU turned things the right way around and is the best video game movie adaptation I have watched.
 The humour is very witty and offbeat.
 It makes the film extremely satisfying to watch.
 Reynolds' talking Pikachu was the reason why the movie was so funny.
 Another layer to DETECTIVE PIKACHU was the mystery that contains intrigue and twists to keep moviegoers watching.